TIGERS-X Mission Patch

 Payload

-Operate Remotely at the Space Station
+Operate Remotely on the Space Station

 TIGERS-X is an active communication payload designed to operate with direct telemetry and telecommand between orbit and Earth.
 Researchers can monitor and control the experiment in near real time without astronaut intervention.